Perth’s Must-Try Specialty Sips: From Matcha to Mont Blanc

 Corner 33

 Five years ago, you would have struggled to find a decent matcha at most cafes in Perth.
-These days, any new spot worth its salt is pouring effort and creativity into its beverage line-up.
+Now, any new Perth cafe worth its salt is pouring effort and creativity into its beverage line-up: flavoured matchas, mont blancs and shrubs topped with house-made syrups, creams or cold foams have become the new standard.

 Wondering where to find these specialty sips?
 Perth’s got plenty.
 Here are just some of the local spots you need to try next time you’re craving something a little more extravagant.